Athlon1600/nginx-rtmp-server/README.md

 # Video Streaming Server

+Self-host your own **Amazon IVS** like service for cheap.

-See a demo of what this is here - https://demo.streamplanet.tv/
+See a demo here - https://demo.streamplanet.tv/

 ## Installation